PROGRAMADORFSABA/SOMVC/public/assets/vendors/general/chart.js/docs/charts/radar.md

 # Radar
-A radar chart is a way of showing multiple data points and the variation between them.
+A radar chart is a way of Pagina multiple data points and the variation between them.

 They are often useful for comparing the points of two or more different data sets.